Halloween in the Midwest – part 3

 Mount Rushmore

-This is a place I was always very ambivalent about.
-I was not convinced that man should carve the mountains.
-It’s more than enough that people change the rivers flow or destroy the environment by leaving not compostable garbage everywhere.
-And after our visit it’s even worse.
-Because I am not going to lie, I was bought by the place.
-Does it perfectly fit in the rocks?
-I’m not sure.
+This is a place I’ve always felt very ambivalent about.
+I wasn’t convinced that humans should carve their presence into mountains.
+It’s already more than enough that we redirect rivers or damage the environment by leaving behind non-compostable waste.
+And yet, after visiting, I have to admit, it’s even more complicated.
+Because I won’t lie: I was won over by the place.
+Does it blend seamlessly into the natural rock?
+Not really.
 Is it educational?
-Not really, you can learn about those 4 presidencies much more from other sources.
-Is it absolutely breath-taking and makes you long for being an American?
+Barely, you could learn far more about those four presidencies from a book or documentary.
+But is it absolutely breath-taking and strangely stirring, making you feel a tug of admiration and even longing to be American?
 Yes!
-And that’s something coming from the proud European.
-The place is a shrine to good PR luring millions of tourists from across the world.
+And that’s saying something coming from a proud European.
+Mount Rushmore is a monument not just to history, but to the power of public relations, a shrine to national image that continues to draw millions from around the world.

-And do not even let me start about how hypocritical this place existence is.
-It was being built between 1927 and 1941 by blasting almost half a million tons of rock from the mountain which, according to the Treaty of 1868 was supposed to belong to the Sioux tribe for “as long as the buffalo may range thereon in such numbers as to justify the chase”.
-It did until discovery of gold in the Black Hills few years later, by the way.
-The sacred mountain known to the Lakotas as The Six Grandfathers (west, east, north, south, above, below) became an opportunity for the State of South Dakota to increase tourism.
-It was supposed to present great historical leaders: George Washington, Thomas Jefferson, Theodore Roosevelt (yes, him again) and Abraham Lincoln.
-It is a synonym of the American democracy, freedom, patriotism and somehow shown the lack of understanding and respect to the Native People inhabiting the area for generations before.
-Right now, the situation is changing towards the better.
-There are 21 tribal nations who are consulted when certain policies and actions are activated.
-It may not be enough, but definitely step in the right direction.
+And don’t even get me started on the hypocrisy behind this place.
+Mount Rushmore was carved between 1927 and 1941 by blasting away nearly half a million tons of rock from a mountain that, according to the 1868 Treaty of Fort Laramie, was supposed to belong to the Sioux tribe “as long as the buffalo may range thereon in such numbers as to justify the chase”.
+The buffalo did roam there, until gold was discovered in the Black Hills a few years later.
+The sacred mountain, known to the Lakotas as The Six Grandfathers (representing west, east, north, south, above, and below), was transformed into a tourism opportunity for the state of South Dakota.
+The monument honors four great American leaders: George Washington, Thomas Jefferson, Theodore Roosevelt (yes, him again), and Abraham Lincoln, and symbolizes democracy, freedom, and patriotism.
+Yet it also painfully highlights a historical lack of understanding and respect for the Native peoples who lived there for generations.
+Today, progress is being made – 21 tribal nations are now consulted on certain policies and actions related to the site.
+It may not be enough, but it is definitely a step in the right direction.

-We visited the Memorial in the evening.
-I highly recommend approaching Mt Rushmore from the Custer State Park via very curvy but well maintained road.
-The views are amazing, the road direction faces the presidents and there are some picturesque tunnels and so called “pig tail” bridges on the way.
-The setting sun made the experience even more grand and elevated.
-The walkway leading to the Grand View Terrace and Visitor Center is called Avenue of Flags and is flanked by flags of the US fifty states, one district, three territories and two commonwealths arranged in the alphabetical order.
-It’s big, it’s majestic, it’s USA.
+We visited the Memorial in the evening, and I highly recommend approaching Mount Rushmore from Custer State Park via the very curvy but well-maintained road.
+The views along the way are stunning, with the road facing the presidents directly and featuring picturesque tunnels and the famous “pigtail” bridges.
+The setting sun made the experience even more majestic and unforgettable.
+The walkway leading to the Grand View Terrace and Visitor Center is called the Avenue of Flags, lined with flags representing all fifty U.S. states, one district, three territories, and two commonwealths, arranged alphabetically.
+It’s grand, it’s majestic, it’s truly the USA.

-ps. as for now, there are no plans of adding any other face to the side of the mountain, not even Trump’s
+ps. as for now, there are no plans of adding any other face to the side of the mountain

 Badlands National Park

-The park consists of 3 units with the North being the most visited because of its convenient location along the Interstate.
-It is also where the Visitor Center with very informative and entertaining exhibition of fossils and distant life can be found.
-This is a paradise for every paleontologist.
-I’ve spent there much more time than I expected, and that’s why instead of getting directly to Omaha, I had to stop somewhere on the way to sleep.
-I was simply too tired, the roads in the park are narrow and windy, you can see some clips in the first post.
-And this was also the day when we crossed the Missouri River not once, not twice, but 3 times (and once more early morning of the following day)!
+The park is made up of three units, with the North Unit being the most visited due to its convenient location along the Interstate.
+It’s also home to the Visitor Center, which features a highly informative and engaging exhibition on fossils and prehistoric life, a true paradise for paleontologists.
+I ended up spending much more time there than I had planned, which meant that instead of heading straight to Omaha, I had to find a place to rest along the way.
+The park’s roads are narrow and winding, you can catch a glimpse of them in the videos I shared in the first post.
+That day was also memorable because we crossed the Missouri River not once, not twice, but three times (once more early the next morning!).

 Omaha

-This was the biggest city we visited during the travel and the official reason for our Midwest Halloween road trip – SIETAR USA 2022 conference.
-The acronym stands for Society for Intercultural Education Training and Research and I am its member since 2008, first in the Polish branch, now European.
-They not only provide me with invaluable resources for keeping up to date with the field, but also require constant personal development from their members which reassures my clients that they receive the highest quality service possible.
+Omaha was the largest city we visited during our trip and the official reason for our Midwest Halloween road trip – the SIETAR USA 2022 conference.
+SIETAR stands for the Society for Intercultural Education, Training, and Research, and I’ve been a member since 2008, first with the Polish branch and now with the European one.
+The organization not only provides invaluable resources to keep me up to date in the field but also requires ongoing personal development from its members, which reassures my clients that they receive the highest quality service possible.

-Apart from the Henry Doorly Zoo & Aquarium, Omaha did not really charmed me with anything.
-What I especially didn’t like was the amazing Bob Kerrey Pedestrian Bridge.
-Did you sense a contradiction here?
-That was clearly my intention.
-Omaha was established as a booming industrial town and a transportation hub on the Missouri.
+Apart from the Henry Doorly Zoo & Aquarium, Omaha didn’t really charm me.
+What especially disappointed me, despite its reputation, was the amazing Bob Kerrey Pedestrian Bridge.
+Did you sense a contradiction?
+That was intentional.
+Omaha began as a booming industrial town and transportation hub on the Missouri.
 The river known as the Big Muddy is still the powerful force though the people try to constantly tame it.
 They started with building the dams and channel the water into a 600 foot wide, as straight as possible water trough.
 It is not in its natural state, at least not where I saw it.
-And still, the city turns their back to the river!
-It is something unbelievable from the European perspective.
-The pedestrian bridge is a good start, but it is just not really fit for purpose without working on its surroundings.
-It’s a proper adventure across dodgy looking areas, it is really for the best if you would drive there.
-When you are in its middle somewhere right between Nebraska and Iowa and look north, you feel peace and tranquillity, interrupted a bit by the noisy bridge structure, and when you look south you see industrial areas.
-It seems like someone works on making it a more walking/biking human friendly place but as for now, they fail miserably.
-Such a shame!
+But what truly baffles me is how the city seems to turn its back on this powerful natural feature.
+From a European perspective, it’s almost unthinkable not to embrace your riverfront.
+The pedestrian bridge could be a step in the right direction, but without proper development of the surrounding areas, it feels more like an isolated gesture than meaningful integration.
+Walking there means navigating some rather sketchy surroundings, honestly, it’s safer to drive.
+Once you’re mid-bridge, somewhere between Nebraska and Iowa, a northward glance gives you a moment of peace (minus the structure’s occasional rumble), while the south offers an uninspiring view of industrial sprawl.
+There are signs of revitalization attempts, but so far, they fall short.
+Such a missed opportunity.

 Native Americans